Ann M. Aspera, MD

 I speak: English

 My gender: Female

 My training brought me to Hawaii where I met my husband, who was born and raised here.
 After I completed my residency and urology fellowship, we decided to move back to Oahu.
 We gave our snowblower to our neighbor, drove across the country, shipped our car from California, and bought one-way tickets home.

 My husband and I have two boys.
-We play tennis, hike, go to the beach, enjoy home cooked meals, and attend our sons’ sporting games together.
-We enjoy Blaisdell concert hall shows, piano recitals, going to the park, being outdoors and spending time with family and friends at the beach.
+We play tennis, hike, go to the beach, enjoy home-cooked meals, and attend our sons’ sporting games together.
+We enjoy concerts and shows, piano recitals, going to the park, being outdoors, and spending time with family and friends at the beach.

 Hawaii has the best climate in the world, so we feel the need to enjoy it!
 When we travel to the mainland, we love to visit relatives in Colorado and build snowmen and go skiing.